adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 * [library](url)

-**PyPI Download Stats!**

-We've written a special library called Adafruit Blinka that makes it possible to use CircuitPython Libraries on [Raspberry Pi and other compatible single-board computers](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/).
-Adafruit Blinka and all the CircuitPython libraries have been deployed to PyPI for super simple installation on Linux!
-Here are the top 10 CircuitPython libraries downloaded from PyPI in the last week, including the total downloads for those libraries:

-Keep checking back for updated download stats coming soon!

 ## What’s the team up to this week?

 What is the team up to this week?
 Let’s check in!